Champlain Abroad Montreal

 Geneviève Lord, Director, Montreal

 With a background in programming, IT and International Business complemented by an MBA from McGill University, Geneviève was previously IT Consultant and Director for 11 years while living in five countries.
-She then became a game producer and senior game director for Ubisoft and A2M (Behaviour) in Montréal.
+She then became a game producer and senior game director for Ubisoft and A2M (now Behaviour Interactive) in Montréal.
 Read more…

 Ryan Hipgrave, Assistant Director, Montreal